heptarch/heptarch.github.io/drafts/demon.md

 "entanglement" corpuscules per cubic metre.
 If I pulse from each colloid chamber, every day, a year and $T \approx 500 \text{K}$ should be supply the dæmon's entropy needs.
-I will consult Foster on raising the temperature.
+I will need to consult Foster.
+But after the entropy is sent, what happens then?
 <br>
 </font>
 </div>